A Guide to Accessing Abortion Care – Even When It Looks Hard

 Let’s say one day you find out you’re pregnant.
 And let’s say that after considering your options – carrying the pregnancy to term and becoming a parent, adoption, or abortion – you’ve decided that the best choice for you is to terminate your pregnancy.
 That’s fine!
 Depending on where you live, though, accessing abortion care could be an issue.

 Barriers to access to abortion take many shapes.
-You might face geographic barriers, meaning that you live in a place where terminating your pregnancy is illegal or severely restricted – or that, despite the law, the objection of doctors or the lack of clinics makes it impossible for you to get an abortion there.
+You might face legal and geographic barriers, meaning that you live in a place where terminating your pregnancy is illegal or severely restricted – or that, despite the law, the objection of doctors or the lack of clinics makes it impossible for you to get an abortion there.
 There could be time-related barriers: in many cases, national laws establish a number of weeks after which doctors can’t perform abortions.
 In others, underage people who are pregnant must obtain their parents’ consent if they want to terminate their pregnancy.
 And you might come up against economic barriers: in some places, obtaining an abortion has a cost that is not always covered by insurance and that can be too high for the person trying to terminate their pregnancy.

 Whatever your situation is – don’t give up hope.
 In many cases, there are systems in place that allow people who can’t otherwise access abortion care to get the medical attention they need in order to obtain a safe and effective procedure.
 We’re going to go through the obstacles that you might face depending on where you live and what your disposable income is, as well as the different ways around potential access issues.

 • For information about where each state stands after the decision: this and other related pieces at the New York Times, this one from the19th*, and this one from the Center for Reproductive Rights.

 • For help acessing abortion in the United States or finding out what your access options are, the National Abortion Federation's hotline: 1-800-772-9100